Pituitary Disorders Program

 - In women, excessive amounts of prolactin may disturb the regularity of the menstrual cycle and sometimes produce milk from the breast.

 - In men, most symptoms result from tumor growth, which can affect vision.
-However, excessive prolactin secretion may also may cause disturbed sexual function.
+Excessive prolactin secretion may also cause disturbed sexual function.

 - Over-secretion of prolactin does not carry the significant medical risks seen with other pituitary disorders such as Cushing’s disease and acromegaly.